Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: The model

+The cohort-time-stratum ATTs are identified under the following two conditions assumed to hold within strata.
+Across the entire population, they need not hold if cohort assignment is correlated with the covariates.
+We omit the identification proof as it is a straightforward application of the standard argument (e.g.\ \cite{CallawaySantAnna2021did}) within strata. \begin{assumption}[No-anticipation (NA)] For each stratum $g\in\mathcal{G}$, expected values of the treated and untreated potential outcomes for cohort $s \in \mathcal{S}$ coincide in the pre-treatment periods:

 \end{assumption} This assumption rules out anticipation effects for units that are eventually treated and is likely to hold when treatment timing is not chosen by the units themselves.
-Under this assumption, $\tau_{\mathrm{ATT}}(s,t)=0$ for all $t<s$.
+Under this assumption, $\tau_{\mathrm{ATT}}(s,t;g)=0$ for all $t<s$ and $g$.

-\begin{assumption}[Parallel Trends] For each treatment sequence $s\in\mathcal{S}$, the expected increment in the untreated potential outcome coincides with that of the never-treated sequence in all post-treatment periods:
+\begin{assumption}[Parallel Trends (PT)] For each stratum $g\in\mathcal{G}$, for each treatment cohort $s\in\mathcal{S}$, the expected increment in the untreated potential outcome coincides with that of the never-treated units in all post-treatment periods:

-\end{assumption} This assumption states that, after treatment adoption, the counterfactual (untreated) outcome increments for treated sequences evolve in parallel with those of the never-treated sequence.
-That is, absent treatment, treated and never-treated units would have experienced the same expected changes in outcomes in each post-treatment period.
+\end{assumption} This assumption states that, after treatment adoption, the counterfactual (untreated) outcome increments for treated cohorts evolve in parallel with those of the never-treated units.
+That is, absent treatment, treated and never-treated units would have experienced the same expected changes in outcomes in post-treatment periods.

-Relaxations of the parallel trends assumption are discussed in \cite{ye2024negative}.
-In this paper, we maintain the standard parallel trends assumption and impose it explicitly in the specification of the potential outcomes model below.

-\begin{remark}[Identification] As is standard in the event-study DID literature, each $\tau_{\mathrm{ATT}}(s,t)$ is identified by a difference-in-differences estimand.
-Assumptions~\ref{assm:NA} and~\ref{assm:PT} imply that, for $s\in\mathcal{S}$ and $t\ge s$,